DanKendrick/DanKendrick/README.md

 - My name is Dan and I'm aiming to transition into a tech career path

-- I'm interested in two areas: data and gaming.
+- I'm interested in: Gaming, data and devloper roles

-- I'm currently learning computer science fundamentals and beginning my coding journey in SQL and Python.
+- I'm currently learning computer science fundamentals and beginning my coding journey in HTML/CSS/Javascript.